History of controversial selections: Easwaran again pits alpha male captain against selectors | Sports-Games

 There was a slot for the third wicketkeeper for the historic 1971 tour of West Indies and there was a Duleep Trophy match where East was led by stylish Bihar batsman Ramesh Saxena and Daljit Singh (famous for being BCCI chief curator in later years) was supposed to keep.
 They were playing a Duleep Trophy game at the Brabourne Stadium sometime in 1970.

-''The chairman of selection committee, late Vijay Merchant (an icon of Parsee community) just before the toss summoned Ramesh bhai, a nice gentleman. ''He instructed Ramesh bhai to play Daljeet as a batsman and pick Rusi as a keeper.
-If someone of Mr Merchant's stature would request, what could have Ramesh bhai done,'' an old-timer who was part of that match told PTI.
+''The chairman of the selection committee, late Vijay Merchant (an icon of Parsee community) just before the toss summoned Ramesh Bhai, a nice gentleman. ''He instructed Ramesh Bhai to play Daljeet as a batsman and pick Rusi as a keeper.
+If someone of Mr. Merchant's stature would request, what could have Ramesh Bhai done,'' an old-timer who was part of that match told PTI.

-Sambaran Banerjee, the only Bengal captain to win Ranji Trophy post independence, is an amazing raconteur.
+Sambar Banerjee, the only Bengal captain to win Ranji Trophy post-independence, is an amazing raconteur.
 With an elephant's memory, he can just rattle off incidents both from his playing days and during his times as a national selector.

-Banerjee claims that while South Zone selector M L Jaisimha and North's Vijay Mehra was in his support, Dattu Phadkar, the East Zone selector, kept quiet and Venkataraghavan apparently got his choice of keeper.
+Banerjee claims that while South Zone selector ML Jaisimha and North's Vijay Mehra were in his support, Dattu Phadkar, the East Zone selector, kept quiet and Venkataraghavan apparently got his choice of the keeper.

 ''I got support from Vishy (chairman of selectors Gundappa Viswanath) and Rungta (Central Zone) to get Sourav in as bowling all-rounder.
 Azhar was seething in rage but the simple 3-2 vote prevailed.

 ''I remember when Ganguly's name was announced by Vishy at Taj Palace, Delhi, some journalists started hooting but Vishy being the gentleman explained why he got the nod.''
-During the 1997 Sahara Cup, one of the most hilarious selections happened.
-The then skipper Sachin Tendulkar and the team management wanted Madhya Pradesh all-rounder Jai Prakash (JP) Yadav in the team and convenor of selection committee, late Jyoti Bajpai of UP, conveniently sent his state's Jyoti Prakash (JP) Yadav to Toronto.
+During the 1998 Sahara Cup, one of the most hilarious selections happened.
+The then skipper Azharuddin and the team management wanted Madhya Pradesh all-rounder Jai Prakash (JP) Yadav in the team and convenor of the selection committee, late Jyoti Bajpai of UP, conveniently sent his state's Jyoti Prakash (JP) Yadav to Toronto.
 Jyoti Prakash never got to play a match.

 The historic 2001 Australia series was equally dramatic as skipper Ganguly went against the selection committee comprising Madan Lal and Ashok Malhotra, who wanted Sarandeep Singh in the team.
 Ganguly's choice was a young Harbhajan Singh.
 The rest is history.